MARINE CORPS BASE QUANTICO, Va. --

 The band consists of about 50 members, but will be augmented with 30 additional Marines from Marine Corps Air Station Cherry Point, N.C., and Marine Corps Base Camp Lejeune, N.C.
 The ensemble is about 50 fewer musicians than usual, due to budget restraints, said Gunnery Sgt.
 Timothy Otis, enlisted conductor for the band.
 It’s also the first time they’ll be able to travel since the sequestration began in January.

 “With the sequestration, all of our travel stopped but this was a big enough trip that the decision was made much higher than Headquarters Marine Corps,” said Chief Warrant Officer Robert Szabo, director and officer in charge of the band.
-“It was [a priority] on the Secretary of Defense level to get representation not only for the Marine Corps but also the Armed Forces in the parade.”
+“It was on the Secretary of Defense level to get representation not only for the Marine Corps but also the Armed Forces in the parade.”

 The band will perform “Semper Fidelis,” the official march of the United States Marine Corps and the “Marines Hymn,” throughout the 2.5-mile parade route.
 Then at Macy’s Herald Square, which marks the parade’s final stop, they will perform “Strike up the Band.”